-Wilton D. Looney, 93, was elected a Director of Rollins, Inc. in 1975.
-Mr. Looney has extensive knowledge of the Company's Business serving as a Director for over 35 years.
-He is the Honorary

-Chairman of the Board of Genuine Parts Company.
-Mr. Looney has been a Director of RPC, Inc. since January 1984 and a Director of Marine Products Corporation since 2001.
-Mr. Looney will be retiring from service on the Board of Directors at the conclusion of the Annual Meeting.

-- James B. Williams, 79, was elected a Director of Rollins, Inc. in 1978.
-Mr. Williams brings extensive financial and management experience to our Board of Directors and has served over 34 years as a Director.
+James B. Williams, 80, was elected a Director of Rollins, Inc. in 1978.
+Mr. Williams brings extensive financial and management experience to our Board of Directors and has served over 35 years as a Director.
 He retired in March 1998 as Chairman of the Board and Chief Executive Officer of SunTrust Banks, Inc., a bank holding company, which positions he had held for more than five years.
-He is a Director of Marine Products Corporation, RPC, Inc. and The Coca-Cola Company. - Bill J. Dismuke, 76, was elected a Director of Rollins, Inc. in 1984.
+He is a Director of Marine Products Corporation and RPC, Inc. Mr. Williams was previously a director of The Coca-Cola Company.

+Bill J. Dismuke, 77, was elected a Director of Rollins, Inc. in 1984.
 Mr. Dismuke brings extensive financial, management and manufacturing experience to our Board of Directors serving as Senior Vice President of Rollins, Inc. for five years from 1979 until 1984.
 He retired as President of Edwards Baking Company in 1995.
-Mr. Dismuke has been a Director of RPC, Inc. and Marine Products Corporation since January 2005. - Thomas J. Lawley, MD, 66, was elected a Director of Rollins, Inc. in 2006.
+Mr. Dismuke has been a Director of RPC, Inc. and Marine Products Corporation since January 2005.

+Thomas J. Lawley, MD, 67, was elected a Director of Rollins, Inc. in 2006.
 Dr. Lawley brings extensive medical and management experience in the healthcare industry to the Board of Directors.
 He served as Dean of Emory University School of Medicine from 1996 to 2013.
-He has served on many boards and committees; including the National Institutes of Health study sections and the National Institute of Allergy and Infectious Diseases Council.
-He has served on the Board of Directors of the Association of American Medical Colleges.
+He has served on many boards and committees; including the National Institutes of Health study sections, the National Institute of Allergy and Infectious Diseases Council, the Grady Health System, and the Association of American Medical Colleges.
 Dr. Lawley has been president of the Emory Medical Care Foundation, Emory's physician practice plan at Grady Hospital, and was on the board of the Emory Children's Center.
-He also has served on the boards of directors of the Emory Clinic and Emory Healthcare - Larry L. Prince, 74, was elected a Director of Rollins, Inc. in 2009.
+He also has served on the boards of directors of the Emory Clinic and Emory Healthcare.
+Dr. Lawley is currently a Professor of Dermatology at Emory University.

+Larry L. Prince, 75, was elected a Director of Rollins, Inc. in 2009.
 Mr. Prince brings extensive management experience to our Board of Directors.
 He also served as Chairman of the Board from 1990 through February 2005 and as Chief Executive Officer from 1989 through August 2004 of Genuine Parts Company.
 Mr. Prince is also a Director of RPC, Inc. and Marine Products Corporation.
-Mr. Prince previously served as a director of SunTrust Banks, Inc., Crawford & Company, Equifax and John H. Harland Company. - John F. Wilson, 55, is nominated to be elected as a Director of Rollins, Inc. On January 23, 2013, Mr. Wilson was promoted to President and Chief Operating Officer of the Company.
+Mr. Prince previously served as a director of SunTrust Banks, Inc., Crawford & Company, Equifax and John H. Harland Company.

+John F. Wilson, 56, was elected a Director of Rollins, Inc in 2013.
+He serves as President and Chief Operating Officer of the Company.
 He previously served as President of Orkin USA and as a Vice President of the Company.
 Mr. Wilson joined the Company in 1996 and has held various positions of increasing responsibility, including sales inspector, branch manager, Central Commercial region manager, Atlantic Division vice president, and president of the Southeast Division.